Buying your first home any time soon? Give yourself the best chance with these 10 top tips.

 5. Be clever in your online searches

 Now get online and start your property search.
 In addition to the basic price, property type and number of bedrooms, you can refine your search using keywords – outhouse or parking for example.
 Use tools available such as map search and travel times to specific locations.
-Find out more about these and other tools.
+Find out more about these and other tools on Zoopla.

-It’s not all about online.
 Estate agents are the gatekeepers to early information on properties, so meet as many as you can face-to-face by dropping into local offices.
-Building a rapport could mean you hear of crucial developments before other potential buyers.
+Building a rapport could mean you find out about crucial developments before other potential buyers.

 Communicate clear ideas of what you are looking for and stress you are a first-time buyer with a mortgage agreed and can be flexible on move dates.